 There are a lot of off-road companies on the market, but few have a name as well-known as ARB.
 Although ARB has made roof racks for many years, their flat alloy rack has been introduced to the market and might just be the rack you are looking for.

-There are a few things that set the ARB roof rack apart from other brands.
+There are several features that distinguish the ARB roof rack from other brands.
 The first is that the ARB flat mesh rack is made of alloy, making it extremely strong but also lightweight…significantly lighter than other racks on the market (under 50 pounds).
 The rack is also very low profile, providing a sleek and refined look for your 5th Gen 4Runner.
 The flat design helps out with the slim profile but also allows a user ample options for storing equipment on the rack.

 Lastly, this rack is very strong.
 With a dynamic load rating of 300 pounds and a static load rating of 600 pounds, the ARB Flat Alloy Roof Rack is capable of holding gear such as kayaks or paddleboards, but also a rooftop tent that can hold two people on board.
-This alloy rack comes with mesh on top to help you configure your gear and give you more options for transporting equipment and gear.
+This alloy rack features a mesh top to help you organize your gear and provide more options for transporting equipment.

 Options